-The below section summarizes how the-City of Lemon Grove has developed over time using local and City knowledge, identifies factors that contributed to the growth patterns seen today, and analyzes why areas of the City lack fair housing opportunities based on community feedback.
+The below section summarizes how the City of Lemon Grove has developed over time using local and City knowledge, identifies factors that contributed to the growth patterns seen today, and analyzes why areas of the City lack fair housing opportunities based on community feedback.

 The City of Lemon Grove was generally built out during the 1950s-1970s, the nature of buildout resulted in inconsistent development and development standard.
 As can be seen by the streetscape, there is no consistent pattern or grid layout which in turn created a lack of street curb, gutters and sidewalks throughout the City.
-Over time, this has led to inconsistent development and lack of -communityfractured community connectivity.
-Due to this type of growthAs a result, specific distinct neighborhoods were never identified, therefore so today the City is generally treated as "one neighborhood".
+Over time, this has led to inconsistent development and fractured community connectivity.
+As a result, distinct neighborhoods were never identified, so today the City is generally treated as "one neighborhood".

-Although there are minority populations throughout the City, The the northern residential portions of Lemon Grove are known to have a concentration of minority populations.
-These areas have a concentration number of older homes in need of rehabilitation that are mixed-in with older commercial uses that result in negative impacts from traffic and particulate matter.
-The same areas are known for having concentrations of minority populations.
+Although there are minority populations throughout the City, the northern residential portions of Lemon Grove are known to have a concentration of minority populations.
+These areas have a number of older homes in need of rehabilitation that are mixed-in with older commercial uses that result in negative impacts from traffic and particulate matter.
 During public outreach efforts between February 2021 and March 2021, Broadway east of Lemon Grove Avenue and Lemon Grove Avenue around Lincoln Street were identified as areas that were in need of housing.
 In particular, mixed-use development, redevelopment of underutilized parcels, housing near transit and affordable housing were identified.
 These areas identified by the public are all in northern portion of the City and align with the City's understanding of areas that are in need of investment and rehabilitation.

-The southern portions of Lemon Grove are primarily developed with older signle\family homes that are smaller in size, which likely contributes to some the overcrowded conditions in these areas.
+The southern portions of Lemon Grove are primarily developed with older single-family homes that are smaller in size, which likely contributes to some the overcrowded conditions in these areas.
 Lemon Grove has a high percentage of "legacy property owners".
 A large number of these residents bought their homes during the early buildout of Lemon Grove and have lived here most of their lives with little turnover.
-In part to the Likely due to the low turnover, the City is rarely seeingrarely processes larger residential developments and the trend is towards smaller infill projects on underutilized parcels or accessory dwelling units on existing single-family properties.
+Likely due to the low turnover, the City rarely processes larger residential developments and the trend is towards smaller infill projects on underutilized parcels or accessory dwelling units on existing single-family properties.
 As the community identified in public outreach efforts, this has resulted in a lack of housing options and residents are finding it increasingly difficult to find affordable housing, downsize, or even buy a home under current circumstances.

 As discussed above, connectivity has been identified as a barrier for development and housing proximity to mass transit had not panned out in the City, resulting in a lack of housing projects or incentives and no larger parcels available for development.
-In order to try to resolve some of the inconsistencies created as the City developed and address fair housing opportunities for all residents, Future future complete-streets projects are focused in these areas experiencing overcrowding and other issues, which will enhance multimodal transportation and accessibility for pedestrians, bicyclists, and transit (Connect Main Street).
+In order to try to resolve some of the inconsistencies created as the City developed and address fair housing opportunities for all residents, future complete-streets projects are focused in areas experiencing overcrowding and other issues, which will enhance multi-modal transportation and accessibility for pedestrians, bicyclists, and transit (Connect Main Street).
 These projects will make the surrounding residential areas more accessible to these transportation corridors.
 Other enhancements include ADA improvements throughout the City to further increase accessibility.